GTM Lab

 Purchase

-🎥 Video & Media Tracking
+Video and Media Tracking

 // Track video play event window.dataLayer.push({ 'event': 'video_play', 'video_title': 'Tutorial Video', 'video_duration': 300 });